namshi/namshi.github.com/source/_posts/2018-08-16-improve-our-exchange-process.md

 ---
 layout: post
-title: "Improving our return process"
+title: "How we improved our return process and increased customer satisfaction by 22%"
 date: 2018-08-16
 comments: true
 categories: [return, exchange, process, customer experience]